Meet our experienced team of dedicated consultants.

 Outside of work Jon spends his time adventuring outdoors, listening to music, and volunteering with local charities.
 He enjoys maintaining a healthy active lifestyle and helping others do the same.

-Sydney (she/her) is a Research Analyst at Pier Labs with a background in implementation science, child health, and mixed methods research.
+Sydney (she/her) is a Research Associate at Pier Labs with a background in implementation science, child health, and mixed methods research.
 At Pier Labs, Sydney has applied behavioural insights to various policy and program areas supporting the health and well-being of communities.
 Combining her skills as a Registered Nurse and researcher, Sydney brings expertise in knowledge synthesis, grant writing, and community engagement.

 Sydney holds a BSc in Nursing from the University of Prince Edward Island and is currently finalizing the requirements for a PhD in Nursing from Dalhousie University.
 Sydney has held various national and provincial funding awards to support her graduate training, including a CIHR Doctoral Award, Killam Scholarship (Doctoral), and Scotia Scholars Award (Doctoral).